Working in Latvia

 - Laws and customs: possession of even small amounts of drugs can lead to lengthy pre-trial detention and possibly a custodial sentence.
 It's advisable that you carry some form of identification with you at all times, for example, a photocopy of your passport.

 - Emergency numbers: the European emergency number 112 can be used in Latvia for ambulances, fire service and police.
-UK citizens can get help in an emergency from the British Embassy in Latvia.
+UK citizens can get help in an emergency from the British Embassy Riga.